enonic/lib-static/README.md

 - **Control resource folders:** As long as the resources are built into the app JAR, resources can be served from anywhere - even with multiple lib-static instances at once: serve from multiple specific-purpose folders, or use multi-instances to specify multiple rules from the same folder.
   - Security issues around this are handled in the standard usage: a set root folder is required (and not at the JAR root), and URL navigation out from it is prevented.
 But if you still REALLY want to circumvent this, there is a lower-level API too.
 - **Error handling:** 500-type errors can be set to throw instead of returning an error response - leaving the handling to you.
+- **Index fallback:** A URL that refers to the name of a directory that contains a fallback file `index.html`, will fetch the fallback file (if no fallback file is found: regular 404 response).

 <br/>